Gaining relevant work experience alongside your studies is very important in order to enter most jobs or careers.

 Other useful ways of gaining experience include volunteering, taking part in a club or society or becoming actively involved in the life of your college and university by, for example, becoming a course representative.

-Further information about work experience is given on our Work Experience advice sheet.
+- Further information about work experience is given on our advice-sheet-work-experience.pdf advice sheet.